-For many of us, as we get older our skin tends to look less like an oil spill and more like a terrestrial dryland with desert conditions.
+For many of us, as we get older our skin tends to look and feel less like the Amazon Rainforest and more like the Sahara Desert.
 Dry skin requires care and attention, as well as frequent hydration to keep it looking healthy.

 Unfortunately for some people, dry skin is inherited and they are naturally more prone to flakiness.
 “Scientists have found many mutations in essential proteins that play a role in forming the skin barrier.
-These mutations leave people with naturally dry skin,” Jerome Garden, MD, tells Self.com.
-For people with this problem, dermatologists recommend moisturizers with ceramide, which is a moisturizing protein that people with naturally dry skin easily lose.
+These mutations leave people with naturally dry skin,” Doctor Jerome Garden, tells Self.com.1 For people with this problem, dermatologists recommend moisturizers with ceramide, which is a moisturizing protein that people with naturally dry skin easily lose.

 2. Health Conditions